IceHe/lib/mac/setup-guide.md

     -   B. via the settings repository

-        NOTE : It can synchronize the same settings accross multiple JetBrains's accounts, but the settings DO NOT include the plugins
+        Note : It can synchronize the same settings accross multiple JetBrains's accounts, but the settings DO NOT include the plugins

         Reference : [Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)